A quaint seaside town on the Riviera Maya that has yet to be overdeveloped

-There is a well-stocked super market right in the center of town.
+There is a well-stocked supermarket right in the centre of town.
 It is modern and feels upscale and is somewhat incongruous in this tiny seaside town.

 We have never stayed in Puerto Morelos but it certainly looked like a place we’d like to some time in the future.

 The waters lapping up on the beach in Puerto MorelosA shop in the square of Puerto Morelos with a subtle reference to Frida Kahlo

 Vegan Cafe – Las Robles

 Av Javier Rojo Gomez (4,089.04 km)

 Having already had lunch we were not very hungry but we were off to see a show at one of the local hotels (Rock of Ages – it was not very good) so we thought we should top our tummies off with some tasty vegan delights just in case we felt a bit peckish later in the evening.

 Again we relied on the Happy Cow app to find us somewhere to eat in Puerto Morelos and it was a surprise to find that in a town of this size there were a few different options.
 Strolling around we found Los Robles a bijou, brightly decorated cafe located on one of the main streets that run through the town.
 It looked so welcoming and luckily for us the one outside sitting area had just become available as we walked up.